37-ecat Product Catalog

 • What is the PFAS concentration in affected parts?
 66-plus 67-minus

-The current restriction proposal does not evaluate on the PFAS concentration.
-Parts containing any concentration would be affected, which is why Freudenberg Sealing Technologies does not focus on assessing the concrete PFAS concentration of affected parts at the moment.
+The current restriction proposal does not evaluate whether a product is in scope on the basis of PFAS concentration.
+Parts containing any concentration would be affected, which is why Freudenberg Sealing Technologies is focusing its efforts on understanding PFAS use more generally rather than at the concentration level.

 • What are Freudenberg Sealing Technologies’ PFAS-free alternatives?
 66-plus 67-minus

 Although the evaluation of the restriction proposal is currently ongoing, Freudenberg Sealing Technologies has started to review alternative materials as part of its risk mitigation efforts.
-We have many high-performance materials in our portfolio that do not contain fluoropolymers.
+We have many high-performance materials in our portfolio that do not contain fluoropolymers, though these materials may not be appropriate as alternatives to PFAS in certain applications.
 Due to our long-term experience and expertise in material development and testing, we are continuously evaluating application-based alternatives.
 We align on the specific options with each customer individually.

 • How does the European restriction proposal affect the global economy?
 What about the US?
 66-plus 67-minus